 We utilize an annual reporting schedule comprised of four three-month quarters, with an annual accounting period ending on December 31.
 Our quarterly periods end on March 31, June 30, September 30 and December 31.
-The financial results presented herein include activity for the years ended December 31, 2014 and 2013.
+The financial results presented herein include activity for the three months ended March 31, 2015 and 2014.

-This financial report includes information required in accordance with Article 5:25e of the FSA and contains a discussion on the material events and transactions which relate to the period from January 1, 2015 through February 4, 2015.
-Other than as discussed in this financial report, there have been no other material events or transactions during this period which have impacted the financial position of AP Alternative Assets or its group companies.
+This financial report includes information required in accordance with Article 5:25e of the FSA and contains a discussion on the material events and transactions which relate to the period from April 1, 2015 through May 6, 2015.
+Other than as discussed in this financial report, there have been no other material events or transactions during this period which have impacted the financial position of APAlternative Assets or its group companies.